What Is A Great Customer Service Experience?

 3. Proactive problem solving

 Problem-solving is a major factor in providing customer service.
-Your employees should be proactive in tackling customer complaints themselves, instead of just passing along difficult issues to the next employee down the line.
+Your employees should be proactive in tackling customer complaints themselves, instead of just passing them along to someone else.

 What are some strategies for handling difficult guests?

-Here are a few strategies to help you and your employees provide an exceptional guest service to even the most difficult guests:
+Here are a few strategies to help you and your employees kindly help even the most difficult guests:

 • Let the guest speak.
 Listen closely to what the guest is telling you, and don’t talk over them.